tyler-eon/bertjs/README.md

 A JavaScript library for encoding and decoding BERT data.
 Primarily targeted for use with WebSocket.

+This project has been converted to ECMAScript 6, which all major browsers appear to support at the time of this change.

 ## Why

 I originally tried [rustyio/BERT-JS](https://github.com/rustyio/BERT-JS), and